abhijeet1069/Technology/Docker/docker-commands.md

+# Docker Commands

-# Image and Container:
+## Image and Container

 Container is a running environment for image.

+## Run Containers

+The *docker run* command creates and starts a new container each time you execute it.
+Image is found locally else globally.

-# show images on my machine
+## Show images on my machine

 docker images

-# show containers
+## Show containers

 docker ps
 -a : all containers status

-# pull redis image from docker hub
+## Pull redis image from docker hub

 docker pull redis
 docker run redis

-# runs redis:4.0 image locally. if not found locally, downloads from internet and runs locally.
 docker run redis:4.0

-# binds local port 6000 to port 6379
+## Binds local port 6000 to port 6379

 docker run -p6000:6379